Curd (Amul) (1 Serving), Sambar (1 Cup) and Japanese Red Rice (1 Cup)

 Stay Hydrated

-Drink plenty of water before and during the meal to help with digestion and reduce blood sugar spikes.
+Drink water before and during your meal to stay hydrated, as dehydration can affect blood sugar control.

 Find Glucose response for your favourite foods